Open-CAS/open-cas-telemetry-framework/doc/IOTRACER.md

      -t    --time <1-4294967295>                 Max trace duration time (in seconds) (default: 4294967295)
 ~~~

-Let's say, your workload/application is running on top of two two block devices.
+Let's say, your workload/application is running on top of two block devices.
 We would like to trace them for 1 hour, or until trace file is 1GiB.
 Also you
-can label the trace with you name.
+can label the trace with your name.
 We are going to call:

 ~~~{.sh}
 sudo iotrace --start-trace --devices /dev/nvme0n1,/dev/nvme1n1 --time 3600 --size 1024 --label "My cool first trace"
 ~~~

-But any time you can interrupt trace collection by pressing Ctrl+C or sending
+But any time you can interrupt the trace collection by pressing Ctrl+C or sending
 termination signal to the iotrace process.
-When stop tracing you should get
+After the tracing has stopped you
-a trace summary:
+should get a trace summary:

 ~~~{.sh}
 {